Employment Background Reference Checks: How One Simple Call Can Save Your Business!

 Hostile Referees

 I’ve had situations where a referee has defaulted to “send me an email”.
-The best response is to say, “I understand you’re busy, and I just want a quick informal chat because without having a conversation I can’t make them a job offer.”
+The best response is to say, “I understand you’re busy, and I just want a quick informal chat because without having a conversation, I can’t make them a job offer”.
+If they only accept an email, I am most interested in asking, <span class="text-style-email">Why did they leave?</span> and <span class="text-style-email">Would you rehire them?</span>

-When a referee deflects or refuses, their tone often tells me a lot.
+When referees deflect or refuse, their tone often tells me a lot.
 It might make me reconsider whether to offer a job.
-At the same time, I’m also cautious about placing too much importance on the actions of a stranger.
+At the same time, I’m cautious about placing too much importance on the inaction of a stranger.
+Ultimately, you can’t force someone to provide a reference and you’re asking them to give up their time for no personal gain.

-Re-Evaluate If They’re Still a Great Performer
+Re-Evaluate Whether the Candidate is Still a Great Performer

 Stop and think.
 Could you avoid a mis-hire?
 Are they really a Great Performer?

-I’ve often found that seemingly insignificant points raised in Reference Calls turn out to be about big underlying issues.
+I’ve often found that seemingly insignificant points raised can disguise big underlying issues.
 Sometimes, referees use language that doesn’t inspire confidence, but more often their tone indicates there could be an issue.
-Unfortunately, most hiring managers never see this until an employee is dismissed, and upon reflection realise they were implicitly warned in the Reference Call.

 What to Do with Bad References

-If a reference was particularly bad and the referee was credible, I’d recommend that you discuss it with the candidate to establish some context.
-You have to be careful here because information given to you may be considered confidential.
-A good conversation starter might be: “I had a chat with one of your referees and a few issues were raised.
-So I wanted to get your side of the story.
+A good conversation starter might be, “I chatted with one of your referees and a few issues were raised.
+So, I wanted to get your side of the story.
 I can’t be more specific because the reference was given confidentially.
 What do you think might have been raised?”
 The candidate may flounder and raise things you never knew about, or they may need a bit more guidance.

 After this conversation, you might decide not to continue with the candidate’s application.

-What to Do if there are no References
+What to Do if There Are No References

 Foresight is Better Than Hindsight